-Cyclic vomiting syndrome (CVS) is a condition in which a person suffers from sudden, repeated attacks of severe nausea, vomiting, and exhaustion.
-These symptoms come from no apparent cause.
+Cyclic vomiting syndrome (CVS) is a condition where you suffer from sudden, repeated attacks of severe nausea, vomiting and exhaustion.
+These symptoms come with no apparent cause.
 Each attack can last from a few hours to several days.
-Attacks may be so severe that the patient is bedridden or must go to the emergency room or hospital.
+Attacks may be so severe that you’re bedridden or must go to the emergency room or hospital.
 Often, the symptoms start early in the morning.
-Following an episode, the patient is free of symptoms and returns to normal health.
+Following an episode, you’re free of symptoms and return to normal health.

 Both males and females of any age may be affected.
-CVS may last for months, years, or decades.
+CVS may last for months, years or decades.
 However, symptoms do not occur each day.
-The attacks may take place anywhere from several times a year to several times a month.
-If a patient is having daily symptoms for weeks or a month, these are not due to cyclic vomiting syndrome.
+The attacks generally occur several times a year, but could be up to once or twice a month.
+If you’re having daily symptoms for weeks or a month, these are due to something other than cyclic vomiting syndrome.

 Who is affected by cyclic vomiting syndrome (CVS)?

 CVS is more common in children than adults.
-About 3 of every 100,000 children are diagnosed with CVS.
+As a generalization, 3 of every 100,000 children are diagnosed with CVS.
 In most cases in children, CVS starts to occur between the ages of 3 and 7.
 However, the disorder can begin at any age from infancy through old age.

 What causes cyclic vomiting syndrome (CVS)?

-There is no known cause of CVS, but mitochondria in the cells may have a role.
-Mitochondria act as the cells’ digestive system, taking in nutrients and then breaking them down and forming energy that can be used by the cells.
-Mitochondrial DNA can become abnormal because of illness, a genetic condition inherited from the mother, or exposure to certain drugs or toxins.
+There is no known cause of CVS, but there is some suggestion that mitochondria in your cells may have a role.
+Mitochondria act as the engine of the cell, taking in nutrients and then breaking them down and forming energy that can be used by the cells.
+Mitochondrial DNA can become abnormal because of illness, a genetic condition inherited from your mother, or exposure to certain drugs or toxins.
 Often, tests suggest subtle changes in the mitochondrial function and exact diagnosis is not found.
 Cyclic vomiting may also occur more commonly in a patient who has a parent with migraines.